infinum/design-handbook/Design process/Discovery/Usability testing.md

 <br>4.
 Create a 🔒 [**testing schedule table**](https://docs.google.com/spreadsheets/d/1Qe3JTMC-OTln9CbZJO5DycNsektAJVaoOzdG0r0jyRA/edit?usp=sharing).
 Depending on the setup, it will be up to the client or us to fill the timeslots.
 Keep each session about 60 min per person (40 min of interacting with the participant, 20 min for reviewing and preparing for the next participant)— five participants per day max.
 In case the testing is conducted remotely or in a different country, keep time zones in mind when planning and scheduling.

 <br>5. **Recruit participants** using our 🔒 [**testers database**](https://drive.google.com/drive/folders/1j1UbwKxepV7ob0wkXM6Vegtr7App44Lr?usp=sharing) or ask good people of Infinum at #infinum Slack channel if they happen to know someone who fits the target audience.
 For each group of users have one back-up participant.
-When using the testers database, please consult with team leads or UX strategist.
+When using the testers database, please consult with Team Leads or pProduct Strategist.

 <br>6.
 Prepare an 🔒 [**agenda**](https://drive.google.com/open?id=1rvcT8KHnBXLNHH8sgFlDrmshlCybZL20) for all testing sessions based on participant availability.
 Here is an example agenda for one day: